 - Donor Retention: Unfortunately, it’s not unusual for less than 50% of those who donated to donate again.
 There are several steps you can take to encourage retention.
 Pick some options that are realistic and fit well with your nonprofit’s communications strategy.
 When reaching out, include some personalization to your outreach, and don’t make every interaction an appeal.
 It’s not only donors – but volunteer retention as well.
 Prompt ‘thank you’ cards or emails are always appreciated and well-deserved.
 Schedule a meeting to brainstorm new ways to reach those you rely on the most.

 - Crowdfunding Platforms: There are endless crowdfunding platforms you can use to raise funds immediately.
 Utilize a platform that best serves the needs of your nonprofit.
 This may take some research and time, but in the end, it will help to gain you the best outcome to target new donors.
-Assess what features are available, for example; a crowdfunding coach can help to elevate your campaign and reach your targets.

 - Grant Applications: There are thousands of grants available from numerous sources: federal government, state government, local governments, private foundations, and corporations.
 You are not limited to how many grants you can apply for, and new grants are released on a regular basis.
 If you are new to grants, consider hiring a grant writer to find and apply for grants on your organization’s behalf.